PhysicsFind a programme

 Our aim is to find and understand new exciting phenomena of quantum and classical matter.
 We study soft materials like liquid crystals and colloids as well as solid matter ranging from superconductors to insulators.
 We are particularly interested in systems that show a large response to small perturbations as often found close to phase transitions and out of equilibrium.
 Our research contributes important insights to many emergent phenomena like superconductivity at the boarder of quantum magnetism and glass formation in colloids.

 Academic contact for enquiries: Dr Jorge Barreto

-In principle, quantum technologies can perform certain tasks that are forever beyond the capabilities of classical machines, such as factoring large numbers or simulating the dynamics of quantum systems.
-The theme explores fundamental aspects of quantum mechanics, as well as work towards future photonic quantum technologies, by generating, manipulating and measuring single photons and probing the quantum systems that emit these photons.
+Quantum technologies can perform certain tasks beyond the capabilities of classical systems, such as factoring large numbers or simulating the behaviour of quantum systems.
+The theme explores fundamental aspects of quantum physics, as well as work towards future photonic quantum technologies, by generating, manipulating and detecting single photons and probing the quantum systems that harness these photons.
 Students who join the research group typically work in one of three key areas of research:

 - Quantum communications

-Students can explore a mix of theory and experimentation to devise and demonstrate new protocols for quantum information processing, including quantum simulations, quantum computing and quantum key distribution.
+Students can explore a range of theory and experimental topics to devise and demonstrate new devices and protocols for quantum information processing, including quantum simulations, quantum computing and quantum key distribution.

 Academic contact for enquiries: Dr Konstantinos Petridis